Spoonfest line-up

 Dave Cockcroft

 Dave Cockcroft (aka @davethebodger) is a chair maker, spoon carver and teacher.
 He also makes small sloyd finishing knives from Hewn and Hone blanks.
-Dave’s workshops will focus on two different styles of spoon – Dolphin and teaspoons, with a focus on learning about the shape and axing out suitable blanks.
+Dave’s workshops will focus on simple beginner’s sharpening.

 Deborah Schneebeli Morrell